 FIRST ALERT FORECAST - Warming trend this week

 TUCSON, Ariz.
-(13 News) - After highs hit right near our climate normals Sunday, temperatures are on the rise for the workweek!
-Mostly sunny skies return Monday with clouds streaming in late.
-Clouds will linger Tuesday, but highs will be running around 10° above normal by the afternoon.
-Wednesday is shaping up as the warmest day before temperatures cool 5-10° Friday into the weekend.
-Skies stay dry with gusty winds possible Friday.
+(13 News) - Some clouds will linger Tuesday, but our warming trend will push highs around 10° above normal by the afternoon!
+Wednesday is shaping up as the warmest day of the week before the upper-level ridge weakens starting Thursday.
+A trough to our north will cool temperatures Friday through the weekend; the strength and location of the trough will influence just how much we cool.
+Conditions stay dry through the 7-day forecast.

-MONDAY: Mostly sunny to partly cloudy skies with highs in the low to mid 70s.

 TUESDAY: Partly cloudy skies with highs in the upper 70s.